pirix/pirix-web/index.md

 ## License

-Copyright (C) 2012-2013 Thomas Gatzweiler
+Copyright &copy; 2012-2013 Thomas Gatzweiler

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by